GangaPhanindraKumarGrandhi/Youtube_Clone_Projext/README.md

 -- User Signup/Login (JWT-based)
 -- Password strength validation
 -- Protected video upload and comment actions

+# User Login/Signup
+-- Allow users to log in and log out as needed
+-- Allow users to register with or without a Avtar(profile photo) -- If the user uploads an image, it will be displayed as the Avtar -- If not, the first letter of the username will be displayed as the Avtar

 # Video Functionality
 -- Upload, edit, and delete videos